crazy2266/slim-data-crypt/README.md

 # slim-data-crypt
-A simple cryptography library which is specifically optimized for ARM architecture.
+A simple cryptography library which is specifically optimized for ARM architecture and easy to use.<br>
+But it is not limited to ARM architecture, you can use it on other architectures, although it will fallback to scalar implementation on other architectures.

 Supported Algorithms:
 - SHA-2